HackTheSolarSystem/SeeOurSun/README.md

 ### Solution Description

-We created an npm package "solis" to download up-to-date data on the Sun's

-We created an interface in OpenSpace's React.js WebGuiFrontend to execute Node.js scripts stored in the WebGuiBackend.
+We created an npm package "solis" to download up-to-date imagery of the Sun from the Helioview API.
+We added an interface in OpenSpace's React.js WebGuiFrontend to execute a Node.js script stored in the WebGuiBackend to initiate this download.

 ### Installation Instructions

-#### installing the "Solis" package
+#### Installing the "Solis" package

 Add the "solis" package using npm: